The Biggest Problem In My Sex Life? Diabetes

 Balancing all these factors, as well as the regular anxieties that pop up around sex, can take a toll emotionally.
 This is why it’s so important to educate people that diabetes is a constant — even when it ruins the mood — and why we must take women’s sexual dysfunction seriously.

-If you’re looking to discuss the issues raised in this story, Diabetes UK advises talking to your healthcare team for more advice and support.
-Alternatively, you can contact the Diabetes UK helpline, which is managed by trained counsellors who are ready to answer your questions or just listen.
-Call 0345 123 2399 (Monday-Friday, 9am-6pm).
+If you’re looking to discuss the issues raised in this story, Diabetes Australia advises talking to your healthcare team for more advice and support.
+Alternatively, you can contact the National Diabetes Services Scheme (NDSS), which is managed by trained counsellors who are ready to answer your questions or just listen.
+Call 1800 637 700 Monday to Friday – 8:30 am to 8:00 pm or Saturday 9:00 am to 2:00 pm.

 *Name changed to protect anonymity.